dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/introduction/security-basics-and-asp-net-support-vb.md

 **Figure 2**: The Forms Authentication Workflow

-We will dig into forms authentication in much greater detail in the next two tutorials,[An Overview of Forms Authentication](an-overview-of-forms-authentication-vb.md) and [Forms Authentication Configuration and Advanced Topics](forms-authentication-configuration-and-advanced-topics-vb.md).
+We will dig into forms authentication in much greater detail in the next tutorial,[An Overview of Forms Authentication](an-overview-of-forms-authentication-vb.md).
 For more on ASP.NET's authentication options, see [ASP.NET Authentication](https://msdn.microsoft.com/library/eeyk640h.aspx).

 ## Limiting Access to Web Pages, Directories, and Page Functionality